hayatkhan8660-maker/Light-DehazeNet/README.md

 ----
 # Dependencies
-This code require the following libraries:
+This code requires the following libraries:
 - torch==1.9.1
 - torchvision==0.10.1
 - numpy==1.19.2